CybersecurityRansomware Attack Disables 300 Hospitals: Cybersecurity Lessons

 2:17 AM Chicago time.
 An HR department employee at the Ascension Health network opened an email that looked like a payroll system update.
 Just 37 minutes later, computer screens across 300 hospitals began displaying a single message: "Your files are encrypted.
 Pay or lose everything."

-The LockBit 4.0 group — one of the most dangerous digital ransomware gangs — executed the attack with calculated precision:
+The LockBit 4.0 group — one of the most dangerous digital ransomware gangs — executed the attack with calculated precision over 37 minutes, demonstrating how rapidly modern ransomware spreads across unprotected networks.

 - 2:17 AM — A phishing email arrives in the employee's inbox.
 The link leads to a fake page mimicking the internal payroll portal